Anonymous642/UCCA/README.md

 4- On the newly opened simulation window, select a time for your simulation to run (see times for each default test case below) and press "Shift+F2" to run.

 5- In the green wave window you will see values for several signals.
-The imporant ones are "ucca_reset", and "pc[15:0]". pc contains the program counter value. ucca_reset corresponds to the value of UCCA's reset signal, as described in the paper.
-To add ucca_reset to the simulation waveform, click tb_openMSP430_fpga -> dut -> openMSP430_0 in the Scope window.
-Then in the Objects window search for ucca_reset, right-click it, and select add to wave window.
-This will add the signal to the bottom of the waveform.
+This window includes many UCCA signals important to demonstrating UCCA's protections.
+By default, the waveform includes the following signals:

+    - pc: The currently executing instruction
+    - ucca_reset: The main reset wire of UCCA indicating if any violation of UCCA protections has occurred
+    - W_en: The write enabled bit indicating if the MCU is writing to memory
+    - D_addr: The memory address to which the MCU is reading/writing
+    - SP: The current value of the stack pointer
+    - IRQ_jmp: The IRQ_jmp bit indicating if a jump to an ISR is occurring
+    - OP_ret: The Operation return address which holds the return address of jump, call, and exec instructions

+Along with these generic signals, the waveform also includes UCC-specific signals for a better understanding of the device state, what triggered a violation, and why.
+These signals are:

+    - uccx_state: Which state (from the sub-module finite state machines) the UCC is in
+    - uccx_return_integrity_reset: The reset signal from the UCC's return integrity sub-module
+    - uccx_expected_return: The Ret_exp value saved when execution enters the UCC
+    - uccx_stack_integrity_reset: The reset signal from UCC's stack integrity sub-module
+    - uccx_base_pointer: The base pointer value for UCC's isolated stack frame

+where x is representative of the UCC ID such as ucc1.
+To add more signals to the waveform navigate to the scope window, navigate to the hardware module (dut->openMSP430_0->hdmod_0), and then simply select the module whose signal you want to add.
+Once a module is selected, the objects window will show all the wires and registers defined in the module.
+To add a signal to the waveform, right-click the value in the objects menu and select "Add to Wave Window".

-In Vivado simulation, all test cases provided by default loop infinitely.
+In Vivado simulation, all test cases provided loop infinitely by default.
 For all test cases except simple_app, co-located_isr, and two_isrs the device should reset in the middle of execution.

 To determine the address of an instruction, e.g., the start and end addresses of UCC (values of UCC_min and UCC_max, per UCCA's paper) one can check the compilation file at scripts/tmp-build/XX/ucca.lst  (where XX is the name of the test case, i.e., if you run "make simple_app", XX=simple_app).
 In this file search for the name of the function of interest, e.g., "regionOne" or "secureFunction", etc.